 The brain needs a steady supply of glucose, and when it doesn't get what it needs, the central nervous system sends a signal to the adrenal glands to release the hormones adrenalin and cortisol, which then signal the liver to release stored glycogen.
 All of this puts unnecessary strain on the pancreas, adrenal glands and liver.

-The insoluble fiber contained in the bran of grains, fruit skins and flesh and in root vegetables is a bulking agent in the stool and keeps the intestinal tract toned.
-The soluble fiber in these same whole foods is associated with lower levels of cholesterol and are essential to help regulate the absorption of sugars into the blood stream, which reduces a persons chances of or reversing diabetes.
+The insoluble fiber contained in the bran of grains, fruit skins and flesh, and in root vegetables is a bulking agent in the stool and keeps the intestinal tract toned.
+The soluble fiber in these same whole foods is associated with lower levels of cholesterol and are essential to help regulate the absorption of sugars into the blood stream, which reduces a persons chances of diabetes or assists in reversing it.
 Soluble fiber is food for the good flora in the large intestine.
 We don't digest the soluble fiber, the beneficial bacteria does, and it creates short chain fatty acids, which are responsible for maintaining intestinal wall integrity and create an environment that prevents the overgrowth of unhealthy bacteria in the colon.

 Behavior problems are related to the consumption of excess sugar in the diet and chemical exposure, but also behavior problems result when there are too few calories and they are spaced too far apart.
 This is typical of people who are dieting.
-They skip or eat a poor quality breakfast, and these people will not the same blood sugar stability or mental performance as someone who eats a robust breakfast and mid-morning snack from whole food sources, which provide a slow, steady release of glucose that the body needs.
+They skip or eat a poor quality breakfast, and these people will not have the same blood sugar stability or mental performance as someone who eats a robust breakfast and mid-morning snack from whole food sources, which provide a slow, steady release of glucose the body needs.

 The person who transitions gradually will have a much more positive reaction to the change, with less gas and bloating.
 Consuming complex carbohydrates from whole food sources also relieves constipation, typically associated with eating refined, processed foods.
-This also helps the body rid itself of toxins and excess hormones, cholesterol and it increases peristalsis, which keeps food moving through the body at a steady pace.
+This also helps the body rid itself of toxins and excess hormones, cholesterol and it increases peristalsis, which keeps food moving through the intestines at a steady pace.
 People who consume refined, processed foods have difficulty with elimination and may be dependent on some type of bulking agent like a fiber laxative.
 They may also be dependent on caffeine, which stimulates bile, which then stimulates peristalsis.
 So, they need that first cup of coffee in the morning to have a bowel movement.

 People who don't have enough carbohydrates from whole food sources, will also have difficulty metabolizing fats and proteins.
 Fats and proteins require the cofactors (phytonutrients, vitamins and minerals) that complex carbohydrates have.
 In nature, plants use photosynthesis in order to utilize fats and proteins, so we need the same things.

 How much carbohydrate should a person eat?
 There are no RDA's for carbohydrates.
-However, based on a persons age, height, activity level, current weight and a number of factors of their biochemical individuality, including their genetics, blood type and ancestry, I will be able to help my client determine this.
+However, based on a persons age, height, activity level, current weight and a number of factors of their biochemical individuality, including their genetics, blood type and ancestry, I am able to help my clients determine this.
 First I look for any signs of deficiency.
 Then from that place, we can experiment with different foods and listen to what body wisdom has to say.
 The body instinctively knows what it needs, and those needs can and will change daily, weekly, monthly, yearly and over the course of a life time.

-If you have questions, email firstname.lastname@example.org to schedule your free introductory consultation.
+Email Johnna Wheeler at email@example.com to schedule your free introductory consultation.
 I look forward to serving you.
 JVW